Pang Sock Tao: Political career

 Pang joined DAP in 2017.
 She actively campaigned for her party in the 2018 general election by attending many trails, becoming one of the most popular guests in those events.
 After PH took power following the 2018 general election, Yeo was named as a Cabinet minister and Pang was made her special affairs officer.
 After PH returned to power as a result of the 2022 general election, Nga was appointed as a Cabinet minister as well and Pang was given the role of his special affairs officer and later promoted to press secretary.

 Besides serving under ministers, Pang served as a host on the social media platforms of the newspaper of her party, the 'Roketkini', increasing her popularity and was given a title of the 'Goddess of Ubah', referring her to as a pretty host on 'UbahTV', the media of her party.
 In 2022, she became a broadcaster and producer of 'UbahTV' and has since hosted the livestream programme 'Secretary-General Goes Online', which features Anthony Loke Siew Fook, the Secretary-General of DAP.
-In addition, Pang is also a very eloquent debater who won the 15th National Varsity Chinese Debating Championship as well as the 1st UCSI University Chinese Debate Tournament in 2018.
+In addition, Pang is also a debater, having won the 15th National Varsity Chinese Debating Championship as well as the 1st UCSI University Chinese Debate Tournament in 2018.